-More research is emerging that examines possible impacts of gas operations on maternal, fetal and child health.
-In early 2014, McKenzie and her colleagues' retrospective cohort study of birth outcomes and proximity to gas operations in rural Colorado examined records of 124,842 births between 1996 and 2009 and found greater incidences of congenital heart defects (CHDs) and neural tube defects (NTDs).
 Anecdotal reports from a midwife of stillbirths and from parents of birth defects were reported (in Bloomberg News and TruthOut) in 2014 in Utah's Uintah Basin.
-A 2014 study confirmed high levels of volatile organic compounds (VOCs) which the study's authors associate with high levels of oil and gas production (11,000+ wells) in the Uintah Basin (Helmig 2014) .
+A 2014 study confirmed high levels of volatile organic compounds (VOCs) which the study's authors associate with high levels of oil and gas production (11,000+ wells) in the Uintah Basin (Helmig 2014).
 Another detailed study of well location data and infant health outcomes by economists from Princeton, Columbia and MIT was presented at the January 2014 annual meeting of the American Economic Association, according to Bloomberg News.

 A retrospective cohort published study (2015) of over 15,000 live births in Southwestern Pennsylvania between 2007 and 2010 by S.L.
-Stacy and colleagues from the University of Pittsburgh Graduate School of Public Health and the Magee-Womens Research Institute finds relationships between lower birth weight, a higher incidence of small for gestational age (SGA) newborns and fracking well density.
-Also, a study (2015) published in Epidemiology, reports greater incidence of high-risk pregnancies and pre-term births in areas with more active shale gas operations.
+Stacy and colleagues from the University of Pittsburgh Graduate School of Public Health and the Magee-Womens Research Institute found relationships between lower birth weight, a higher incidence of small for gestational age (SGA) newborns and fracking well density.
+Also, a study (Casey et al., 2015) published in Epidemiology, reports greater incidence of high-risk pregnancies and pre-term births in areas with more active shale gas operations.
 These results are based on another retrospective cohort analysis of electronic health record data from 2009 to 2013 for 9,384 mothers and 10,946 newborns in the Geisinger Health System (which covers north and central PA).
+Casey et al. (2019) conducted research to see if mental health issues in pregnancy serve as an intermediary factor leading to birth impacts.
+Although greater exposure in pregnancy to oil and gas activity was found to be associated with a higher incidence of maternal anxiety and depression in pregnancy, and also associated with birth impacts, the analysis did not find a relationship between maternal mental health issues and pregnancy and birth outcomes.